psukphranee/C-How-to-Program-9-e/CPP_Projects/Machine Language/README.md

 ## File Contents

-The **main.cpp** file contains code for the Simpletron Machine Language interpreter.
-The code in this file
+The **interpreter.cpp** file contains code for the Simpletron Machine Language interpreter.
+Functionality is tested using predefined instructions as opposed to user input.

-**main2.cpp** is a revision of **main.cpp** that takes instructions from user input and executes those commands.
-The revision also includes code that outputs a memory dump at the end of the program.
+The **main.cpp** file is a revision of **interpreter.cpp**.
+It receives and executes instructions from user input.
+At the end of program execution, a memory dump is printed to screen.

 ## Introduction